Facts About Whales

 - Climate Change: Rising sea temperatures disrupt a whale’s natural migration and can affect its reproduction capabilities.
 Moreover, rising ocean temperatures can deplete the phytoplankton population, causing more carbon dioxide to remain in the atmosphere.

-How to Help Whales
+What You Can Do to Help Protect Whales

 - Test your knowledge about threats to ocean ecosystems with our Oceans Plastic Pollution Quiz.